The Coming Alliance

 And they are!
-Shingo Nishimura, former vice director-general for political affairs of the Japan Defence Agency, “sparked public furor when he asserted at an interview with a monthly magazine last October while he was in office that it is advisable for ‘Japan to have nuclear arms,’ and Japan should expand the ‘Greater East Asian Co-Prosperity Sphere’ worldwide,”according to a bbc report dated January 6.
+Shingo Nishimura, former vice director-general for political affairs of the Japan Defence Agency, “sparked public furor when he asserted at an interview with a monthly magazine last October while he was in office that it is advisable for ‘Japan to have nuclear arms,’ and Japan should expand the ‘Greater East Asian Co-Prosperity Sphere’ worldwide,” according to a bbc report dated Jan.
+6, 2000.

 Also feeding the remilitarization of Japan is its increasing rise in nationalism.
 “In a bid to revive some of its past heritage, the Japanese government overwhelmingly confirmed adoption of Japan’s rising sun flag and national hymn to the emperor as the country’s official national symbols.
-This move is as hugely symbolic as the German Parliament’s move back to the old Reichstag building in Berlin…” (Trumpet, Sept./Oct.
-1999).
+This move is as hugely symbolic as the German parliament’s move back to the old Reichstag building in Berlin …” (Trumpet, September/October 1999).

 The March 1, 1999, Economist noted the same parallel: “Meanwhile, precisely because of Japan’s military past, its government needs to explain to opponents at home, as Germany’s did, that defending democratic values, regrettably, requires military means.
 Most Japanese would rather put off such difficult issues until a mind-clearing crisis comes along.
 But, as Germany has found, doing more dangerous military duties takes careful peacetime preparation and practice.”

 Notice this article, “Tokyo Assumes Region’s Global Mantle,” from the South China Morning Post (Jan.
-17):”Japan intends to wield a political influence it has not attempted to use for half a century….
-[Prime Minister Keizo Obuchi] said that as the only Asian country in the Group of Eight developed countries, it was Japan’s responsibility to promote the interests of Asian…countries….
-The Asian economic crisis, North Korea’s bizarre behavior and the lengthening shadow of China have helped persuade the Japanese government to emerge from its shell.
-Tokyo’s confidence has been boosted by calls at last November’s meeting of the ten-nation [asean], also attended by Japan, China and South Korea, for Asian states to band together or face more domination by the West.
+17, 2000): “Japan intends to wield a political influence it has not attempted to use for half a century. … [Prime Minister Keizo Obuchi] said that as the only Asian country in the Group of Eight developed countries, it was Japan’s responsibility to promote the interests of Asian … countries. … The Asian economic crisis, North Korea’s bizarre behavior and the lengthening shadow of China have helped persuade the Japanese government to emerge from its shell.
+Tokyo’s confidence has been boosted by calls at last November’s meeting of the 10-nation [asean], also attended by Japan, China and South Korea, for Asian states to band together or face more domination by the West.
 ‘There is some pressure, some demand for us to play a more prominent role in the region.
 We cannot ignore that,’ said Akitaka Saiki, a spokesman for the premier.”

 Yes, the U.S. is fully backing Japan’s military resurgence.
-Notice this Agence France Presse (afp) headline of January 6: “U.S., Japanese Defense Chiefs Discuss Security, Military Cooperation”—mainly to deal with a suspected arms build-up in the pariah state of North Korea.
-The Economist reported how “China is angry that America might call on Japan for such help in a future tiff over Taiwan.”
+Notice this Agence France Presse headline of Jan.
+6, 2000: “U.S., Japanese Defense Chiefs Discuss Security, Military Cooperation”—mainly to deal with a suspected arms buildup in the pariah state of North Korea.
+The Economist reported how “China is angry that America might call on Japan for such help in a future tiff over Taiwan …” (Feb.
+27, 1999).

 China is watching Japan.
 But the reverse is also true.
-Last August there was some tension between China and Japan when Japanese lawmakers wanted to raise their flag over islands in the East China Sea claimed by both Tokyo and Beijing.
-Also, according to a South Korean newspaper, China sold North Korea “massive” amounts of military equipment in November of last year, thus harming any substantial ties between China and Japan.
+In August 1999 there was some tension between China and Japan when Japanese lawmakers wanted to raise their flag over islands in the East China Sea claimed by both Tokyo and Beijing.
+Also, according to a South Korean newspaper, China sold North Korea “massive” amounts of military equipment in November 1999, thus harming any substantial ties between China and Japan.

 This leads us into two other parts of Asia—the hot issues concerning Taiwan and the separatist activities threatening Indonesia.
 We will first go to Taiwan.

-The Trumpet reported extensively on the Taiwan situation in recent issues.
+The Trumpet has reported extensively on the Taiwan situation over the past several years.
 But it was also discussed back in the 1970s Plain Truths.
-The June 7, 1975, issue, concerning then-U.S. President Ford’s visit to China, stated that Taiwan feared “further steps toward eventual recognition of Communist China….
-Washington, however, continues to formally recognize [Taiwan] despite this de facto [non-official] recognition of Peking [the Chinese capital now known as Beijing].”
+The June 1975, issue, concerning then U.S. President Ford’s visit to China, stated that Taiwan feared “further steps toward eventual recognition of Communist China. … Washington, however, continues to formally recognize [Taiwan] despite this de facto [non-official] recognition of Peking [the Chinese capital now known as Beijing].”

 When Taiwan lost its UN seat in favor of China in 1971 after a secret visit by Henry Kissinger, dozens of nations withdrew recognition of the island.
 In 1975, 30 nations recognized Taiwan—contrasted with 90 nations which recognized Beijing.

-Three years later (Feb.
-1978), in an article headlined, “Taiwan Faces Grim Future,” the Plain Truth predicted that if America cut ties with faithful Taiwan, “a political whirlwind may sweep Asia.”
-By this time, only 23 countries had diplomatic relations to Taiwan, and the U.S. was known as its “only real protector” against its Communist neighbors.
+Three years later (February 1978), in an article headlined “Taiwan Faces Grim Future,” the Plain Truth predicted that if America cut ties with faithful Taiwan, “a political whirlwind may sweep Asia.”
+By this time, only 23 countries had diplomatic relations with Taiwan, and the U.S. was known as its “only real protector” against its Communist neighbors.

 Ever since, China has been much more bold in its threats against the island republic.
-Nonetheless, the U.S. views these threats as bluffs, since the Chinese military (although it could pose a formidable threat in five to ten years) could not succeed at an invasion presently.
+Nonetheless, the U.S. views these threats as bluffs, since the Chinese military (although it could pose a formidable threat in the future) could not succeed at an invasion presently.
 Neither is China sure, because of America’s ambiguous relations with both countries, what the U.S. would do in case of an attack.

 The time will come, nevertheless, when the U.S. will abandon Taiwan and the island will go back to mother China, by military or other means.
 This has been China’s goal—to reunite its nation—and Taiwan has yet to join.
-As we stated in the last issue of the Trumpet, “the impending takeover of Taiwan is deeply symbolic of mending [China’s] final rift.”
+As we stated in the January 2000 issue of the Trumpet, “[T]he impending takeover of Taiwan is deeply symbolic of mending [China’s] final rift.”